SDGforskning/sdg-strings/SDG04_query_action_WoS.md

 * Frameworks for education for sustainable development (ESD) and global citizenship (GCED)
 * Education in and about sustainable development, sustainable lifestyles, human rights, gender equality, peace, non-violence, global citizenship and cultural diversity
+* Culture's contribution to sustainable development

-This query consists of 3 phrases.
+This query consists of 4 phrases.

 ##### Phrase 1:

 The search phrase GCED for Global Citizenship Education, retrieved from https://en.unesco.org/themes/education-sustainable-development/toolbox/implementation#esd-impl-46 was tested, but only returned irrelevant hits from medical, mathematical and chemical research.
+The first part of the phrase includes a wide range of terms concerning arenas and aspects of formalized education and learning, such as curriculum, teacher education etc., and the second part entails specified content of ESD and GCED.
+The basic structure is educational framework + ESD/GCED

 ```Ceylon =
 TS=